jiangyangzhou/Non-targeted-Attack-IJCAI2019-ColdRiver/README.md

 7. Ensemble model, and apply different weight for different models according to the model prediction during attack iterations.
 8. Just make the noise in the edge equal to zero  (may work)

-I'm not sure these thicks always work, I also test in imagenet(NIPS 2017 adversarial competition test dataset).
+I'm not sure these tricks always work, I also test in imagenet(NIPS 2017 adversarial competition test dataset).
 But the result still not clear.